Castlemaine, Victoria: Governance

 In local government, the Castlemaine region is covered by the Shire of Mount Alexander.
-The council was created in 1995 as an amalgamation of a number of other municipalities in the region with the Council and Civic Centre in the former School of Mines, in central Castlemaine, next to the original Town Hall.
+The council was created in 1995 as an amalgamation of a number of other municipalities in the region with the Council and Civic Centre in the former School of Mines, in central Castlemaine, next to the original town hall.
 Castlemaine Town is represented by the Castlemaine Ward.
-The Loddon River Ward is centered around the township of Newstead.
-The Tarrengower Ward is centered around the township of Maldon.
+The Loddon River Ward is centred around the township of Newstead.
+The Tarrengower Ward is centred around the township of Maldon.
 The Calder Ward is centred around Harcourt.
 The Coliban Ward covers the villages of Chewton, Elphinstone and Taradale.

 In state politics, Castlemaine is located in the Legislative Assembly districts of Bendigo West currently held by the Australian Labor Party.

 In federal politics, Castlemaine is located in a single House of Representatives division – the Division of Bendigo.
 The Division of Bendigo has been an Australian Labor Party seat since 1998.

 Economy

 Castlemaine's largest industry is in manufacturing, particularly food manufacturing.

 The biggest employer is KR Castlemaine (formerly the Castlemaine Bacon Company, established 1905), producing smallgoods with over 900 employees.

 Cultural and heritage tourism is another large industry in Castlemaine, with the historic art gallery being a major drawcard.

-Castlemaine has recently joined the likes of nearby Daylesford with gaining tourism from Melbourne, offering an array of local cafes and bars which have increased the region's appeal.
+Castlemaine has joined the likes of nearby Daylesford with gaining tourism from Melbourne, offering an array of local cafes and bars which have increased the region's appeal.

-Castlemaine is also home to the Castlemaine Rod Shop (CRS), a company known Australia-wide for their aftermarket components for Holden, Ford and many other, especially Australian-made vehicles.
+Castlemaine is also home to the Castlemaine Rod Shop (CRS), a company known Australia-wide for its aftermarket components for Holden, Ford and many others, especially Australian-made vehicles.

 Heritage

 The Castlemaine goldfields' legendary prosperity raised expectations of Castlemaine becoming Victoria's second city.
 That is reflected in imposing buildings erected in the town's first few years.
-Though the rich alluvial diggings were largely exhausted within 15-20 years causing the town's population to shrink after the 1870s, a rich legacy remains in the form of its buildings and intact nineteenth century streetscapes comprising public buildings as well as simple miner's cottages.
+Though the rich alluvial diggings were largely exhausted within 15–20 years causing the town's population to shrink after the 1870s, a rich legacy remains in the form of its buildings and intact nineteenth century streetscapes comprising public buildings as well as simple miners' cottages.
 The historic area tells the history of Castlemaine in relics of significance, including the former steam flourmill (now 'The Mill'), the Church of England, and the Congregational Church, and despite the town's topographical limitation to the valley of the two creeks, broad streets and grand buildings convey an atmosphere of spaciousness.